alozie/afndev/bin/readme.md

 # Binary Files

-This directory should contain only the binaries and scripts required for the build process.
+This directory should contain only the binaries and artifacts required for the build process.
+Its contents are git-ignored by design.

+composer.json will place binaries in this directory automatically.